cloudpassage/td_connections/README.md

-3. If the user choose listening ports operation, then script will give the user three options:
+3. If the user chooses listening ports operation, then script will give the user three options:
    1. Use specific port number to filter retrieved listening ports (i.e. 22)
    2. Retrieve all available listening ports
    3. Exit

-4. If the user choose inbound connections operation, then script will give the user three options:
+4. If the user chooses inbound connections operation, then script will give the user three options:
    1. Use list of IPs to filter retrieved inbound connections (i.e. 172.31.30.108, 172.31.15.11)
    2. Retrieve all available inbound connections
    3. Exit

-5. If the user choose outbound connections operation, then script will give the user three options:
+5. If the user chooses outbound connections operation, then script will give the user three options:
    1. Use list of IPs to filter retrieved outbound connections (i.e. 172.31.30.108, 172.31.15.11)
    2. Retrieve all available outbound connections
    3. Exit